shiftyp/react-component-compiler/README.md

 | Use React Class components                                                   | ❌                | ✅                |

 These rules might allow for the client and server components to be identified automatically through AST navigation, and the associated code split into client and server bundles

+## Methodology

+The general rule would be, default to splitting components into server components.
+If we can determine client dependencies, make the decision to split into a client component.
+If we can't determine the dependencies, make it a client component for safety.
+Allow overrides to fine tune the decisions and handle indeterminate edge cases.